Self-Resolving Prediction Markets for Unverifiable Outcomes: Introduction

 \section{Introduction}

 Decision-makers often tackle complex problems based on beliefs that are difficult to validate because the ground truth is inaccessible or prohibitively expensive to access.
 For example, the causal effects of policy interventions can be hard to verify, yet policy-makers propose and implement policies with complicated societal outcomes; economic and political outcomes in the distant future can be hard to predict, yet people must make plans about where to live, where to work, and how to allocate resources today; and determining that a piece of content is misinformation or a violation of terms of service is challenging, yet social media platforms make content moderation decisions to improve user experiences.
-What these examples all have in common is that in the face of unverifiable questions, decision-makers often resort to gathering information from varied sources to arrive at a `best guess.'
+What these examples all have in common is that in the face of unverifiable questions, decision-makers gather information from varied sources to arrive at a `best guess.'

 The general problem of eliciting and aggregating disparate beliefs and data into a single `best guess' in the absence of ground truth verification is technically challenging.
-How do agents reason about their own information, and how can we incentivize them to reveal this privately held information?
-In this paper, we make progress on this problem by proposing the first $\varepsilon-$ incentive compatible self-resolving prediction market (or equivalently, sequential peer prediction mechanism) that simultaneously elicits and aggregates beliefs in the absence of ground truth, under nearly the same assumptions as standard prediction markets.
-Our proposed design sequentially elicits and aggregates probabilistic predictions, randomly terminates with some probability $\alpha$ after each prediction, and pays all but the last few traders based on the prediction of the final agent (as illustrated in Figure \ref{fig:drawing}).
+How do agents reason about revealing their own information, and how can we incentivize them to reveal this privately held information?
+In this paper, we make progress on this problem by proposing the first incentive-compatible self-resolving prediction market (or equivalently, sequential peer prediction mechanism) that simultaneously elicits and aggregates beliefs in the absence of ground truth, under nearly the same assumptions as standard prediction markets.
+Our proposed design sequentially elicits and aggregates probabilistic predictions, randomly terminates with some probability $\alpha$ after each prediction, and pays all but the last few agents based on the prediction of the final agent.